Business Associate Agreement

 2.1 Permitted Uses and Disclosures

-Business Associate shall not use or disclose PHI other than as permitted or required by this BAA or as required by law.
-Business Associate may use or disclose PHI solely for the following purposes:
+Business Associate shall not use or disclose PHI other than as permitted or required by this BAA, the Underlying Agreement, or as required by law.
+Business Associate may use or disclose PHI solely:

-- To perform functions, activities, or services for, or on behalf of, Covered Entity as specified in the Underlying Agreement, provided that such use or disclosure would not violate the HIPAA Rules if done by Covered Entity.
+- To perform functions, activities, or services for, or on behalf of, Covered Entity, provided that such use or disclosure would not violate the HIPAA Rules if done by Covered Entity.

 - To provide data aggregation services to Covered Entity as permitted by 45 CFR § 164.504(e)(2)(i)(B).